 1. Vulnerability Scanner

 A vulnerability scanner is the most basic tool you can use to discover your website vulnerabilities.
-You will an abundance of vulnerability scanners online.
-Some of them are Astra’s Health Check, Nikto, Nmap, Mozilla Observatory, etc.
+You will find an abundance of vulnerability scanners online.
+The top scanners are — Astra’s Health Check, Nikto, Nmap, Mozilla Observatory, etc.

 2. Automated Security Audits

-Automated security audits are the newest in the picture.
-You need not do anything just enter your website URL in an automated security audit tool and see your vulnerabilities highlighted.
+Automated security audits are the newest in the picture and easiest to use.
+You need to just enter your website URL in an automated security audit tool and see your vulnerabilities highlighted.
 Automated tools happen to be fast and provide instant results.
 However, it might not be so thorough.
 Automated security audits may not uncover all hidden vulnerabilities in your website.
-Which is scary.
+Which is scary!
 It might create a disillusion that you’re safe, when in fact, you are not.

 This brings us to the next type.